chrplr/PCBS/docs/software-installation.rst

    5. VERY IMPORTANT: When proposed a default editor, select 'Use the nano editor' (unless you want to learn Vim)
    6. VERY IMPORTANT: When proposed to adjust the PATH environment variable,  tick the box "Use Git and optional unix tools from the command line prompt".

    You can accept all other defaults.
-(Note: if you are hesitant, check the graphical instructions provided at https://hackernoon.com/install-git-on-windows-9acf2a1944f0)

-Open a Terminal window, following the instructions specific to your operating system:
+Now, to finish the installation of git, open a Terminal window as follows:

 Windows
     Launch ``Git bash`` (use the "Search box")